-MSC’s Poesia – which boasts no less than three pools, a Zen garden and giant cinema screen – also makes calls at Uruguay’s upscale Punta del Este resort and Brazil’s Cabo Frio, where transparent turquoise waters lap at the city’s edge.
+MSC’s Poesia – which boasts no fewer than three pools, a Zen garden and giant cinema screen – also makes calls at Uruguay’s upscale Punta del Este resort and Brazil’s Cabo Frio, where transparent turquoise waters lap at the city’s edge.

 Departs January 23, 2020 from £909pp excluding flights (msccruises.co.uk)

 7 A TALE OF TWO RIVERS

 From the Thames to the Amazon – that’s what is on offer from Cruise & Maritime Voyages when Magellan makes a round trip from Tilbury to Manaus, almost 1,000 miles up South America’s great waterway.

 Offering a very British atmosphere on board, the 1,250-passenger Magellan sets sail next January for 42 nights, also calling at the Azores, the Cape Verde islands and a clutch of Caribbean isles.

 Sailing the Amazon there are chances to witness the “meeting of the waters”, where different-coloured flows from two branches converge and run alongside each other without mixing.